 Market and Model

 Sanderos are simply available in 5-door hatchback bodies in three trim levels - Access, Ambiance and Laureate.
-They typically cost from £6,000 but for a diesel 1.5-litre dCi variant like the one I tested, you're going to need somewhere between £8,500 and £10,000, depending upon the model you choose.
-That represents a £1,000 premium over the equivalent 0.9 TCe petrol unit which also puts out the same 90bhp output.
+They typically cost from £6,000 but for a diesel 1.5-litre dCi variant like the one I tested, you're going to need between £9,200 and £10,800, depending upon the model you choose.
+That represents a £1,600 premium over the equivalent 0.9 TCe petrol unit which also puts out the same 90bhp output.
 Essentially the same vehicle is also sold as a Sandero Stepway.
-For less than £1,000 more than the equivalent Sandero hatchback, this variant gives you a more rugged look and a boost in ground clearance.
+For around £1,000 more than the equivalent Sandero hatchback, this variant gives you a more rugged look and a boost in ground clearance.

-All Sanderos offer power assisted steering, an engine immobiliser (though not an alarm), tinted glass and a heated rear window with wash/wipe.
+All Sandero dCi models offer air conditioning, a DAB radio, Bluetooth connectivity, power assisted steering, an engine immobiliser (though not an alarm), tinted glass and a heated rear window with wash/wipe.
 Plus a useful 12volt power socket, 4-speed ventilation and a front glove box.
 This Dacia also serves up some useful driver prompts, covering a rev-counter and a gearshift indicator, aiding fuel-efficient driving.

 With the diesel, trim levels start with mid-range Ambiance spec that includes a useful ECO mode button allowing you to squeeze more from every gallon of fuel.
 Plus there are powered front windows and remote central locking, which is coupled to an automatic door locking layout.
-A boost in cabin comforts covers radio/CD/MP3 player and uprated connectivity through Bluetooth, plus a USB port.
 Every Sandero is supplied with driver and passenger airbags, plus side airbags in the front and all the expected electronic stability, braking and traction aids.

 Cost of Ownership

-The dCi 90 Sandero variant I tried certainly delivers low emissions hatchback motoring putting out just 99g/km of CO2 and returning 74.3mpg on the combined cycle.
-That's around 20mpg better than any petrol Sandero can manage, meaning that the 50-gallon tank's range of 830 miles is 200 miles more than you'd manage in any petrol Sandero.
+The dCi 90 Sandero variant I tried certainly delivers low emissions hatchback motoring putting out just 90g/km of CO2 and returning 80.7mpg on the combined cycle.
+That's around 20mpg better than any petrol Sandero can manage, meaning that the 50-gallon tank's range of around 850 miles is 200 miles more than you'd manage in any petrol Sandero.
 As ever though, the upfront diesel price premium (£1,000 in this case over the equivalently powerful 0.9-litre TCe petrol model) means that diesel makes most sense for the motorist in for high mileages.

 As for the warranty, well Dacia offers an industry standard 3-year/60,000 miles guarantee from the showroom, backed by roadside assistance.
 For some £400 more, you can extend the cover by two years .For twice as much, you can up the period covered to a Kia-equalling 7 years and 100,000 miles.
 Dacia feel they have a very strong case to make when discussing insurance rates, citing Groups between 2 and 10 depending on model, choosing to highlight those rates against those of Kia's Rio [3-8].